aikido-sensei/StockPrediction/README.md

-# LTSM Stock Price Prediction
+# LSTM Stock Price Prediction

 ## Project Description
 This project involves using an LSTM (Long Short-Term Memory) model to predict the closing prices of a stock, equipped with data fetching capabilities to retrieve the required data automatically.
 Although it is specifically configured for Google (GOOG), it can be easily adapted for other stocks.